Kepler's Orbits and Special Relativity in Introductory Classical Mechanics

-This derivation of an approximate orbit equation is complementary to existing calculations of the rate of precession of perihelion of Mercury using only special relativity.
-The central-mass problem is described by a Lagrangian that is consistent with both Newtonian gravity and the momentum-velocity relation of special relativity.
-However, coordinate transformations and the correspondence principle are used to solve the equations of motion resulting from Lagrange's equations, rather than the standard perturbative methods.
-The resulting closed-form, approximate orbit equation exhibits several characteristics of relativistic orbits at once, but is limited to describing small relativistic corrections to approximately Newtonian, near-circular orbits.
-This orbit equation, derived using only special relativity, provides a qualitative description of corrections to Keplerian orbits due to general relativity.
-Exact solutions to the special relativistic Kepler problem require a thorough understanding of special relativistic mechanics \cite{rindler2,synge} and are, therefore, inaccessible to most undergraduate physics majors.
+These models are appealing because they are easy to motivate and, most importantly, they produce equations of motion that are similar to those derived using General Relativity, as discussed in Sec.\,\ref{sec_structure}.
+A larger class of models may be solved using similar methods and approximations.
+This is demonstrated using a toy model in App.\,\ref{app_math_prob} and in Sec.\,\ref{sec_discuss_toy}, wherein a more broadly-defined Keplerian limit is described.
+Exact solutions of the special-relativistic Kepler problem require a thorough understanding of special relativistic mechanics \cite{rindler2,synge} and are, therefore, inaccessible to many undergraduate physics majors.
 The present approach and method of solution is understandable to nonspecialists, including undergraduate physics majors whom have not had a course dedicated to relativity.

-For near-circular orbits the radial component of the velocity is small compared to the tangential component and is neglected in the relativistic correction $\lambda = \gamma - 1$.
-[See Eq.~(\ref{eq_SR}).]
-An exact infinite-series representation,

-is used, rather than the approximate first-order truncated series used in Sec.~\ref{Sec_KeplerianLimit}.
-(The remainder of this derivation parallels that of Sec.~\ref{Sec_KeplerianLimit}.)
-Conservation of angular momentum is used to eliminate $\dot{\theta}$, resulting in